 top of page

-On April 30, the Full Employment Council is proud to participate in National Apprenticeship Day 2025, celebrating apprenticeship successes, and highlighting the benefits of apprenticeships to employers and employees.
+April 26-May 2, the Full Employment Council is proud to participate in National Apprenticeship Week 2026, celebrating apprenticeship successes, and highlighting the benefits of apprenticeships to employers and employees.

 What is a Registered Apprenticeship Program?